dekorateio/dekorate/docs/documentation/cert-manager.md

 ##### CA

-Using the [CA issuer](https://cert-manager.io/docs/configuration/ca/), the certificate and private key are stored inside the cluster as a Kubernetes Secret, and will be used to sign incoming certificate requests.
+Using the [CA issuer](https://cert-manager.io/docs/configuration/ca/), the certificate and private key are stored inside the cluster as a Kubernetes Secret and will be used to sign incoming certificate requests.
 To use the CA issuer, you need to add the following key properties:

 ```